shalevf6/MySearchEngine/README.md

 "Load Dictionary" button.
 I will now explain the structure of those files.

-If you were loading / indexing a corpus with stemming, a directory named "postingFilesWithStemming" will be created, and under it 4 files:
+If you were loading / indexing a corpus with stemming, a directory named "postingFilesWithStemming" will be created, and under it 5 files:
-1. mainPosting - which is the posting file for all the terms in the dictionary (stemmed). can also be viewed as text.
+1. mainPosting.txt - which is the posting file for all the terms in the dictionary (stemmed). can also be viewed as text.
 2. termDictionary - which is a hashMap of all the terms as keys that is saved as an object.
 3. documentDictionary - which is a hashMap of all the documents as keys that is saved as an object.
 4. dictionaryForShow - that is a LinkedList<String> of all the terms in the dictionary, that is saved as an object, for when you click the "Show Dictionary" button.
+5. documentToEntitiesPosting.txt - which is a posting file from documents to all the entities in the documents (stemmed).

-If you were loading / indexing a corpus without stemming, a directory named "postingFilesWithoutStemming" will be created, and under it 4 files:
+If you were loading / indexing a corpus without stemming, a directory named "postingFilesWithoutStemming" will be created, and under it 5 files:
-1. mainPosting - which is the posting file for all the terms in the dictionary (not stemmed). can also be viewed as text.
+1. mainPosting.txt - which is the posting file for all the terms in the dictionary (not stemmed). can also be viewed as text.
 2. termDictionary - which is a hashMap of all the terms as keys that is saved as an object.
 3. documentDictionary - which is a hashMap of all the documents as keys that is saved as an object.
 4. dictionaryForShow - that is a LinkedList<String> of all the terms in the dictionary, that is saved as an object, for when you click the "Show Dictionary" button.
+5. documentToEntitiesPosting.txt - which is a posting file from documents to all the entities in the documents (not stemmed).

 Additionaly, there will be another directory named "postingForCities" that will be created once after the first Indexing / Loading, with the 2 following files inside it:
-1. mainCityPosting - which is the posting file for all the cities in the dictionary. can also be viewed as text.
+1. mainCityPosting.txt - which is the posting file for all the cities in the dictionary. can also be viewed as text.
 2. cityDictionary - which is a hashMap of all the cities as keys that is saved as an object.